Rechartering Resources | Recent Changes and Key Points | Schedule | Internet Rechartering | How Recharter is Done

 - Only Youth Protection Training (YPT) taken on or after February 1, 2018, will count as “current” for rechartering.
 There is now only one YPT course (Y01) for all programs and it must be completed on or after February 1, 2018.
 As in the past, all adults, including Venturing youth aged 18 and over (Venturing participants) must complete YPT.
 To avoid further delays in the event of errors found during recharter, units should ask their members to retake YPT if the member's YPT will expire prior to March 1, 2020.
 This will avoid members' YPT from expiring while other errors are corrected.

-- New this year: The council accident insurance fee increases to $3/registration (including Lion and Tiger adult partners).
+- New this year: The council accident insurance fee increases to $3/paid registration.
+Note that the fee is not paid by Lion and Tiger adult partners unless they hold a paid, registered position in the pack .
 It is expected that the increased fee will pay approximately 1/3 of the cost of the council's accident insurance policy.
 Internet rechartering will calculate the accident insurance fee and include it in the total fee on the recharter roster.
 (The old, separate powder blue “Accident Insurance Information” form is no longer used to calculate the fee.)

 - New this year: As announced by BSA National on September 19, every adult member must complete and sign a new background check authorization form.
 The unit must submit the signed background check authorization forms with the recharter.
 The unit's recharter will not be processed without the forms.
 NOTE: Venturing youth ages 18 and up ("Venturing Participants") must meet adult membership requirements.
 The form is different from the disclosure on the adult application.